stagestop/stagestop.github.io/CONTENT_AUDIT.md

 Use Google Maps iframe embeds for visible location maps and keep the existing external Google Maps address links in `_data/locations.yml` for directions.
 Do not keep the Google Maps JavaScript API for ordinary store-location maps.

-Follow-up:
+Resolution:

+Implemented in `T003F`:

-1. Replace active JS maps with iframe embeds driven by location data.
+1. Replaced active JS maps with iframe embeds driven by `_data/locations.yml`.
-2. Remove the global Maps JS API script and `js/map.js`.
+2. Removed the global Maps JS API script and `js/map.js`.
-3. Remove unused `_includes/java.html`.
+3. Removed unused `_includes/java.html`.
-4. Remove unused `_data/map.yml` if a final search confirms no references.
+4. Removed unused `_data/map.yml`.
-5. Remove `_data/global.yml` `googleaccess` after no active references remain.
+5. Removed `_data/global.yml` `googleaccess`.
+6. Removed broken empty `id="map"` containers on `/about`, `/contact`, and `/vip` without adding new visible maps.

+Remaining follow-up:

-6. Treat exposed API keys as public and rotate, revoke, or restrict them in Google Cloud if they are still active.
+Treat exposed API keys as public and rotate, revoke, or restrict them in Google Cloud if they are still active.

 Requires confirmation: